Adaptive Linear Estimating Equations: Numerical experiments

 In this section, we consider three settings: two-armed bandit setting, first order auto-regressive model setting and contextual bandit setting.
 In two-armed bandit setting, the rewards are generated with same arm mean $ (\theta_1^*, \theta_2^*) = (0.3, 0.3)$, and noise is generated from a normal distribution with mean $0$ and variance $1$.
 To collect two-armed bandit data, we use $\eps$-Greedy algorithm with decaying exploration rate $\sqrt{\log(t)/t}$.
 The rate is designed to make sure the number of times each armed is pulled has order greater than $\log(n)$ up to time $n$.
 In the second setting, we consider the time series model,

-where $\theta^* = 1$ and noise $\eps_t$ is drawn from normal distribution with mean $0$ and variance $1$.
-In the contextual bandit setting, we consider the true parameter $\btheta^*$ to be the same as in the two-armed bandit setting.
-When $t\leq 10$, a random context $\bx_t$ is generated from a uniform distribution in $\mathcal{S}^1$.
-After time step $t = 10$, we apply $\eps$-Greedy algorithm to these $10$ contexts with decaying exploration rate $\log^2(t)/t$.
+where $\theta^* = 1$ and noise $\eps_t$ is drawn from a normal distribution with mean $0$ and variance $1$.
+In the contextual bandit setting, we consider the true parameter $\btheta^*$ to be $0.3$ times the all-one vector.
+In the initial iterations, a random context $\bx_t$ is generated from a uniform distribution in $\mathcal{S}^{d-1}$.
+Then, we apply $\eps$-Greedy algorithm to these pre-selected contexts with decaying exploration rate $\log^2(t)/t$.
 For all of the above three settings, we run $1000$ independent replications.

-To analyze the data we collect for these settings, we apply ALEE approach with weights specified in Corollary~\ref{cor:olee-optimal-variance} and equation~\ref{eqn:weights-context}, respectively.
+To analyze the data we collect for these settings, we apply ALEE approach with weights specified in Corollary~\ref{cor:olee-optimal-variance},~\ref{cor:ar-clt} and Theorem~\ref{thm:Improved-stability-conteual-bandits}, respectively.
 More specifically, in the first two settings, we consider $\beta = 1$ in Corollary~\ref{cor:olee-optimal-variance}.
 For two-armed bandit example, we set $s_0 = e^2\log(n)$, which is known to be a lower bound for $s_{n,1}$.
-In the AR(1) model, we set $s_0 = e^2 n$.
-For the contextual bandit example, we consider $\bSigma_0 = \log(n) \cdot \bI_d$.
-In the simulations, we also compare ALEE approach to the normality based confidence interval for OLS estimator~\cite{Lai1982}~(which may be incorrect), the concentration bounds for the OLS estimator based on self-normalized Martingale sequence~\cite{lattimore2017end}, and W-decorrelation~\cite{deshpande2018accurate}.
-Detailed implementations about these methods can be found in the Appendix.
+For AR(1) model, we consider $s_0 = e^2 n/\log\log(n)$.
+For the contextual bandit example, we consider $\bSigma_0 = \log(n) \cdot\bI_d$.
+In the simulations, we also compare ALEE approach to the normality based confidence interval for OLS estimator~\cite{Lai1982}~(which may be incorrect), the concentration bounds for the OLS estimator based on self-normalized martingale sequence~\cite{abbasi2011improved}, and W-decorrelation~\cite{deshpande2018accurate}.
+Detailed implementations about these methods can be found in Appendix~\ref{app:simulation-details}.

 In Figure~\ref{fig:bandit-luw}, we display results for two-armed bandit example, providing the empirical coverage plots for the first arm mean $\theta_1^*$ as well as average width for two-sided CIs.
 We observe that CIs based on OLS undercover $\theta_1^*$ while other methods provide satisfactory coverage.
 Notably, from the average CI width plot, we can see that W-decorrelation and concentration methods have relatively large CI widths.
 On the contrary, ALEE-based CIs achieve target coverage while keeping the width of CIs relatively small.